LRT featured in the Bay Journal:

-Current Projects of The Living River Trust
+Current Projects of the Living River Trust

 Ferry Point Park Officially Open!

-The Living River Restoration Trust is proud to have brokered a new waterfront park in Virginia Beach, protecting nine acres of wetlands and forested shores in perpetuity.
+The Living River Trust is proud to have brokered a new waterfront park in Virginia Beach, protecting nine acres of wetlands and forested shores in perpetuity.
 Read the media release here.

 Ferry Point Park officially opened to the public on May 8, 2019.
 Photos from the ceremony can be found here.

-In preparation, about 100 students from Old Donation School spent Earth Day (April 22, 2019) sprucing up the site (see more photos here)
+In preparation, about 100 students from Old Donation School spent Earth Day (April 22, 2019) sprucing up the site (see more photos here).

-The Trust raised the funds to purchase the site at 5544 Normandy Avenue in partnership with the City of Virginia Beach, which will operate the new park; VA Department of Conservation and Recreation and the Virginia Outdoors Foundation.
+The Trust raised the funds to purchase the site at 5544 Normandy Avenue in partnership with the City of Virginia Beach, which will operate the new park; Virginia Department of Conservation and Recreation and the Virginia Outdoors Foundation.